Greek Cuisine: 34 Traditional Greek Foods To Try

 Mythos is by far the most popular beer in Greece.
 It is a refreshing lager that is found not only all over Greece but in many Greek restaurants here at home.

-And no list of popular Greek drinks would be complete without Greek coffee.
+No list of popular Greek drinks would be complete without Greek coffee.
 This thick, strong brew is made by adding boiling water to tiny-grained ground coffee that is unfiltered, leaving the grounds to sink to the bottom of your cup as you slowly enjoy each sip.

 With a drink in hand, a gorgeous view in sight, and some of the best food Greece has to offer set before you, any Greek meal can be a feast for the senses!

-Let me know in the “Comments” section below what some of your favorite Greek food experiences have been during your travels or what you’re most looking forward to trying on an upcoming trip.
-Bon voyage and bon appétit!
+Let me know in the “Comments” section below what some of your favorite Greek food experiences have been during your travels.
+If you have yet to visit Greece, please tell me what you’re most looking forward to trying on an upcoming trip.

 Pin for Greece Foods